Related Posts

 Interaction with pathogens

 Peptide-based agents interact with pathogens primarily through electrostatic interactions and hydrophobic interactions.
 These interactions allow peptides to bind to specific targets on the pathogen’s surface, such as lipopolysaccharides or viral envelope proteins.
-Once bound, peptides can disrupt membrane integrity, inhibit protein-protein interactions necessary for infection, or trigger signaling pathways that lead to pathogen elimination.
+Once attached, peptides can disrupt membrane integrity, inhibit protein-protein interactions necessary for infection, or trigger signaling pathways that lead to pathogen elimination.

 Modulation of immune responses